 The Produce Safety Alliance provides fundamental, science-based, on-farm food safety knowledge to fresh fruit and vegetable farmers, packers, regulatory personnel and others interested in the safety of fresh.
 A major objective of the alliance is to assist the industry in meeting compliance expectations of the Food Safety Modernization Act (FSMA).

-The Northeast Center for Food Entrepreneurship provides comprehensive assistance to beginning and established food entrepreneurs.
+The Cornell Food Venture Center provides comprehensive assistance to beginning and established food entrepreneurs.

 Brief fact sheets on critical aspects of safe and profitable food entrepreneurship.